mhannis/homeassistant-denon232/README.md

 ```
 media_player:
   - platform: denon232
-    serial_port: /dev/ttyUSB0
+    serial_port: socket://your.network.device:portnumber
     name: Receiver
 ```

 The serial_port device referenced should be changed to match what is being used in your setup.
-In this setup a USB to serial converter was used through /dev/ttyUSB0.
-If USB is being used ensure Home Assistant has access to USB.
+In this example a USB to serial converter was used on a remote machine and exported through ser2net.
+A local USB device can also be used.